Vicky16032205/solution-challenge-2025/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any queries, reach out to us at [vickyguptagkp55@gmail.com](mailto:vickyguptagkp55@gmail.com), as provided in the Solution Challenge guidelines.
+For any queries, reach out to us at [vicky Gupta](mailto:vickyguptagkp55@gmail.com), as provided in the Solution Challenge guidelines.

 **Built with ❤️ for the Solution Challenge 2025**